dzaki236/dzaki236/README.md

 <!-- Here are some ideas to get you started: -->
 <!-- --- -->
-## 🔧 Languages and Tools that i use :
+## 🔧 Languages and Tools that i use & learn :

 <p align="left">
 <a href="https://www.figma.com/" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/figma/figma-icon.svg" alt="figma" width="40" height="40"/> </a>